Steen Andersen Bille (1797–1883): In French service

 In 1820, Bille returned from the cruise in the West Indies in the frigate Minerva and entered French service along with his older brother Lieutenant Ernst Bille (who died the following year), serving in the ship-of-the-line Colosse in Brazilian waters and on South America's west coast where there was civil turmoil in both Chile and Peru.
 Returning via Rio de Janeiro (where the republic was declared while he was in harbour), he returned to France in October 1821 and to Denmark early in 1822.
 His maps and sailing notes on the various South American harbours and Cape Horn were submitted to the Danish admiralty.

 As tensions between France and Spain heightened two years later, Bille again sailed with the French.
-On board l’Hermione he was in command of a division of bomb vessels at Cadiz, when the city was captured by the Duke of Angoulême in the Battle of Trocadero in 1823.
+On board l’Hermione he was in command of a division of bomb vessels at Cádiz, when the city was captured by the Duke of Angoulême in the Battle of Trocadero in 1823.
 Thereafter in Galathea to Smyrna, he continued to Greek waters where the war of independence (from Turkey) was in full swing.
 Here he could observe the war at close quarters, and had close personal contact with the Turkish leaders Ibrahim Kapudan Pasha and Ismail Gibraltar.